Retatrutide: Big Trial Numbers, Bigger Unknowns

 Will be banned on approval

-Every GLP-1-class drug is treated as a Prohibited Substance for competitive athletes via the WADA "Metabolic Modulators" / "Non-Approved Substances" categories.
+Every GLP-1-class drug is treated as a Prohibited Substance for competitive athletes via WADA's "Metabolic Modulators" / "Non-Approved Substances" categories.
 Retatrutide will follow on FDA approval.
 Not a current concern for non-competitive users.

 Compounding Status